 - The blog post explains that when we are too focused on the deficits of adversity, we risk stereotyping or expecting less from children.
-Becoming aware of our stereotypes and expectations is key to overcome them.
-To become aware of your stereotypes and expectations: - List all children in your classroom that you know (or suspect) may be experiencing some type of trauma or adversity. - Use these questions to do a critical self-reflection: - How often do you use terms like out of control, aggressive, or disruptive when talking about these children?
+Becoming aware of our stereotypes and expectations related to children who experience trauma is key to overcome them.
+To become aware of your stereotypes and expectations: - List all children in your classroom that you know (or suspect) may be experiencing some type of trauma or adversity. - Use these questions to do a critical self-reflection: - How do you describe these children?
+How often do you use terms like out of control, aggressive, disruptive, or impossible to reach when talking about these children?
 How does your language shift when you talk about other children in your classroom? - Do you hold these children to different behavioral expectations than other children in your classroom?
 If so, how? - How often do you focus on what these children lack rather than what they bring to the classroom?
 How does such focus shift when you talk about other children in your classroom?

-- A child's sense of self is heavily influenced by how adults, such as teachers, and peers respond to them.
-Using the same list of children from the prior question: - Write a short sentence describing the strengths for each child. - Plan a time to intentionally label the strengths of each child (e.g., during outdoor time for a child who is great at sports or when feeding the classroom pet for a child who loves animals). - For each child, build one instructional opportunity that draws on their strengths (e.g., let a child with leadership skills lead the class in a game of Simon Says). - Follow through this plan for a week and reflect on your experience.
+- Young children typically begin to develop a sense of self around 18 months.
+Their development is heavily influenced by how adults and peers respond to them.
+Using the same list of children from the prior question: - $\circ$ $\;$ Write a short sentence describing the strengths for each child. - Plan a time to intentionally label the strengths of each child (e.g., during transitions a child who loves to clean up toys or during circle time an infant who smiles and bounces to the music). - For each child, build one instructional opportunity that draws on their strengths (e.g., follow the child's lead and imitate their movements during music and movement). - Follow through this plan for a week and reflect on your experience.
 How did children react when you label their strengths?
 During the instructional opportunities?
 How did you feel when intentionally focusing on children's strengths?